enspirit/wlang/examples/1-basics.md

 * slash (/) can be used for comments.

+For instance,

-For instance, /{this does not appears at all}...
+    /{this does not appears in the rendering result}

+And,

     /{
       Multiline comments of course work as well

       Enf of comment.
     }

 # Modulo to disengage wlang